 When Urbana first makes investments in private companies and start-ups, the investee companies are generally at arm's length from Urbana.
 Following the investment, Urbana may become a major or even the sole shareholder of the investee private company, may be represented on the company's board and may be consulted frequently with respect to ongoing operational matters.
 For this reason, independent directors must provide their approval before a follow-on private investment is made in a related party.
-Audit Committee approval is required in respect of all transactions where a private investment is over \$5 million.
-Any investment over \$1 million in a start-up private investee, or over \$5 million in an established private investee must be approved by the Board.
 Each of the members of the Audit Committee is considered to be "independent" and "financially literate" for the purposes of National Instrument 52-110 - Audit Committees ("NI 52-110").
 See below under the heading "AUDIT COMMITTEE DISCLOSURE - Composition of the Audit Committee".
-Urbana is also subject to the "related party" transaction rules under applicable Canadian securities laws, which mandate disinterested Board and shareholder approval for certain transactions, as well as provisions of the Business Corporations Act (Ontario) relating to conflicts of interest.
+Urbana is also subject to the "related party" transaction rules under applicable Canadian securities laws, as well as provisions of the Business Corporations Act (Ontario) relating to conflicts of interest, which respectively mandate disinterested shareholder and Board approval for certain transactions.